Alvin Kamara Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- In his nine career matchups against the Panthers, Kamara averaged 40.9 rushing yards per game, 20.6 fewer yards than his over/under in Sunday's game.
+- Against the Panthers, Kamara's 40.9 rushing yards per game over his nine career matchups are 20.6 fewer than his over/under in Sunday's game.

-- Kamara, in nine matchups versus the Panthers, has run for a TD five times, including multiple scores in two games.
+- In five of nine games against the Panthers Kamara has run for a touchdown, and he had multiple TDs in two of those five games.

-- Allowing 118.5 rushing yards per game, the Panthers have the 21st-ranked run defense in the NFL.
+- The Panthers have the NFL's 21st-ranked defense against the run, giving up 118.5 yards per game.

-- Kamara and the Saints will face off against the NFL's 18th-ranked defense in terms of rushing touchdowns conceded (14).
+- The Panthers have conceded 14 rushing touchdowns, 18th in the NFL.

 Recent Performances

-- In last week's matchup with the Dolphins, Kamara ran for 52 yards on 13 carries (averaging four yards per carry).
+- Kamara put together a 52-yard rushing performance in last week's matchup with the Dolphins, carrying the ball 13 times (averaging four yards per attempt).

-- Kamara has rushed for 190 yards on 51 carries (63.3 yards per game) with one touchdown on the ground in his last three games.
+- Kamara has run for 190 yards on 51 carries (63.3 yards per game) with one touchdown on the ground in his last three games.

+- He's also averaged 15.0 receiving yards per game, grabbing eight passes for 45 yards.

 Kamara's New Orleans Teammates